 Several of them still have a wooden gallery on the first floor.

-You can continue your walk up the stream to enter the forest to the Saint Joseph's oratory.
+You can continue your walk by going up the stream to enter the forest as far as the Saint Joseph's Oratory.

 A small town nestled at the foot of its castle, the town of the powerful counts of Ferrette is nestled on the first foothills of the Alsatian Jura ...
 This town with a prestigious past will charm you with its narrow and romantic paths which lead to the haughty ruins of the Ferrette castle and the mysterious Dwarf Cave where a famous legend is told.

 Everything in this city refers to the history of the Counts of Ferrette who founded the most powerful of the seigneuries reigning in a quasi-sovereign state for nearly two centuries in the Middle Ages.
 Today, Prince Albert II of Monaco still bears the title of Count of Ferrette due to the marriage of his ancestor Grimaldi in 1777 with the heiress of the Mazarin family.